How do you plan a race season to perform at your peak, have fun and avoid burning out or overtraining?

 Moving up the ladder of an athlete’s emotional connection to events, Everest races are excellent drivers for transformation, breaking through to new levels of fitness, and spicing up life.
 In these races, the stakes are high from both physical and emotional perspectives, as it is normal with an Everest event to tie yourself strongly to achieving your goal.
 A race may earn your Everest label in distance (such as your first ultra marathon), in a time goal (such as a sub 3-hour marathon) or some other measure (such as your first race after giving birth or turning 80).
 Remember, one athlete’s Everest may be another’s Walk in the Park.
 What is important isn’t how an event is externally viewed, but rather how YOU see it in the total picture of your life, at this moment in time.
 Back up and read that last sentence again — it’s important.

 At the top of the ladder is the Moonshot.
 This is saved for extremely special events, perhaps considered only once in your lifetime.
 Committing to a Moonshot event means you are willing to make major, potentially life-changing decisions and sacrifices to achieve your goal.
 To reach the moon, you may need to use all of your vacation time to attend training camps and participate in Apprentice races.
 You may consider moving temporarily to another city or country to train in a more suitable environment.
+Relationships?
 You may find yourself putting relationships and friendships on hold, risking their loss.
+Career?
 You may be tempted to dial down your career aspirations, miss out on a promotion, or even quit your job.
-You may make a significant investment in coaching and equipment.
+Your Moonshot may also require a significant investment in coaching and equipment.

 The costs, risks and stakes in Moonshot events can be extremely high, yet so is the passion, excitement and fulfillment.
 Moonshots aren’t for everyone, but if now is a time it suits you to go big, just be open and clear with yourself and those close to you about the path on which you are embarking and bring your full passion into the journey.